JopKlaassen/Application-scan/README.md

 # Application-scan
 Application to scan QR-code

-When the QR-code's are being scanned, a movie pop-ups the screen which is a about the page of the boo where the QR-COde is located
+When the QR-code's are being scanned, a movie pop-ups the screen which is a about the page of the book where the QR-COde is located